-On July 6, 2020, we amended the AIM-HN trial protocol to enable enrollment of patients with any HRAS mutation in order to assess the potential for clinical benefit in the overall HRAS mutant HNSCC population.
-While these amendments do not change the primary outcome measure of objective response rate in patients with high HRAS mutant variant allele frequency, AIM-HN will require an increased number of evaluable HNSCC patients.
+On July 6, 2020, we amended the AIM-HN trial protocol to enable enrollment of patients with any HRAS mutation in addition to patients with a high HRAS variant allele frequency in order to assess the potential for clinical benefit in the overall HRAS mutant HNSCC population, which increased the number of evaluable HNSCC patients for AIM-HN.
 As a result of the COVID-19 pandemic and the additional patients required for the trial, we anticipate we will face delays in our timelines and milestones for the AIM-HN trial and, accordingly, are unable to reasonably forecast at this time when our AIM-HN trial will become fully enrolled.

 In addition to studying tipifarnib in recurrent or metastatic HRAS mutant HNSCC as a monotherapy, we are also examining the potential use of tipifarnib in combination with other oncology therapies to address larger patient populations and pursue earlier lines of therapy.
-In particular, we have been developing pre-clinical data to support the potential for using tipifarnib in HNSCC patients whose tumors overexpress the HRAS gene in combination with a PI3 kinase alpha inhibitor.
+In particular, we are increasingly interested in HNSCC patients whose tumors are dependent on HRAS and/or PI3 kinase alpha, as evidenced by overexpression of the HRAS protein, or PIK3CA mutation or amplification.
+HRAS and PI3 kinase alpha are believed to be "codependent" oncoproteins in HNSCC.
+Our preclinical data support that notion and suggest that a combination approach has the potential to provide superior antitumor activity relative to inhibiting either target alone.
+Based upon the unmet need and our encouraging preclinical data, we are prioritizing the clinical development of tipifarnib in combination with a PI3 kinase alpha inhibitor as a strategy to treat both HRAS-dependent and PI3K alpha-dependent HNSCC patients.

-Our second product candidate, KO-539, is a potent, selective, reversible and oral small molecule inhibitor of the mixed-lineage leukemia 1, or MLL1, gene (now renamed Lysine K-specific MethylTransferase 2A, or KMT2A), or menin-KMT2A, protein-protein interaction.
+Our second product candidate, KO-539, is a potent, selective, reversible and oral small molecule inhibitor of the Lysine K-specific Methyl Transferase 2A gene, or KMT2A (formerly referred to as the mixed-lineage leukemia 1 gene, or MLL1), protein-protein interaction.
 We have generated preclinical data that support the potential anti-tumor activity of KO-539 in genetically defined subsets of acute leukemia, including those with rearrangements or partial tandem duplications in the KMT2A gene as well as those with oncogenic driver mutations in genes such as nucleophosmin 1, or NPM1.
-The novel mechanism of action targets epigenetic dysregulation and removes a key block to cellular differentiation to drive anti-tumor activity.
+Our preclinical data support the hypothesis that KO-539 targets epigenetic dysregulation and removes a key block to cellular differentiation to drive anti-tumor activity.
 We believe KO-539 has the potential to address approximately 35% of acute myeloid leukemia, or AML, including NPM1-mutant AML and KMT2A-rearranged AML.
 In the pediatric population, KMT2A-rearranged leukemias make up approximately 10% of acute leukemias in all age groups and in the case of infant leukemias, the frequency of KMT2A rearrangements is 70-80%.
-These pediatric leukemia sub-types portend a poorer prognosis and five-year survival rate that is lower than other leukemia sub-types and therefore represent significant unmet medical needs given the lack of curative therapeutic options.
-In April 2020, a competitor reported that its menin-KMT2A inhibitor showed potential anti-tumor activity in KMT2A-rearranged AML.
+These pediatric leukemia sub-types portend a poorer prognosis and five-year survival rate that is lower than other leukemia sub-types and therefore represent a significant unmet medical need given the lack of curative therapeutic options.
+In April 2020, a competitor reported that its menin-KMT2A inhibitor showed potential anti-tumor activity in patients with KMT2A-rearranged AML.